 Award-Winning Representation to Protect Your Future following Divorce

 Not all marriages are happily ever after.
 If you are considering divorce, make sure you protect yourself from any consequences that could emerge later down the road.
-At Smith Horton Law, our Charlotte family law attorney has helped many clients to get through divorce while preserving their interests.
+At Smith Horton Law, our Charlotte divorce lawyer has helped many clients to get through divorce while preserving their interests.
 Call today to schedule your consultation.
-We can go over the details of your situation to help you learn more about how to proceed.
+We can go over the details of your situation to help you learn more about how to proceed in this family matter.

 Get started on planning your next step.
 Dial (704) 734-9797 now or contact Smith Horton Law online.

 In order to be divorced from your spouse in the state of North Carolina, you must live separate and apart from one another for at least one year, with at least one of the parties having the intent to end the marriage on a permanent basis.
 After the year, either party may petition the court for a divorce from their spouse.
 At least one of the spouses must live in the state of North Carolina for at least six months in order to file for a divorce in this state.
 It should be noted that living separate and apart from one another does not mean living in the same household, and in different rooms.
 Rather, it means living at separate addresses.

 There cannot be a resumption of the marital relationship during the period of separation.
 Although isolated incidents of sexual intercourse between the parties do not constitute a resumption of the marital relationship, a voluntary renewal of the relationship on a more extensive basis may very well suffice as a resumption of the marital relationship.
 The effect of such a reconciliation would mean the parties would have to start the one-year period over again if and when they separated again.

 North Carolina is a “no-fault” state, meaning that in the dissolution of a marriage neither party has to prove fault by the other party in order to seek a divorce.